azdavis/azdavis.net/posts/en/lambda-cube.md

 const A: [u32; 3] = [2, 4, 6];
 ```

-defines `A` to be an array of 32-bit unsigned integers with a fixed length of 3.
+defines `A` to be an array, with a fixed length of 3, of 32-bit unsigned
+integers.

 This is a limited form of allowing terms in types, since here, the term `3` is
 used in the type `[u32; 3]`.